 Housing accessibility affects everything.
 The lack of affordable local housing, particularly for families with young children, is a critical barrier to maintaining local schools.
-If key workers cannot find places to live, health and social care suffers.
+If key workers cannot find places to live, health and social care, other public sector services and private businesses suffer.